Applying for an undergraduate program

 - have completed any subject prerequisites for your program

-- be eligible for an OP or selection rank equal to or above the minimum selection threshold for your program
+- be eligible for an ATAR or selection rank equal to or above the minimum selection threshold for your program

 Thresholds can vary from semester to semester and offer round to offer round.
 Last semester's threshold can only be used as a guide.

-To receive an offer, you must be eligible for an OP or selection rank equal to or above the minimum selection threshold for your program in the offer round you are applying for.
+To receive an offer, you must be eligible for an ATAR or selection rank equal to or above the minimum selection threshold for your program in the offer round you are applying for.

-For more detailed information OPs, selection ranks and how applications are assessed, visit Admissions explained.
+For more detailed information ATARs and selection ranks, and how applications are assessed, visit Admissions explained.